kdave/btrfs-progs/Documentation/btrfs-device.rst

 DESCRIPTION
 -----------

-The **btrfs device** command group is used to manage devices of the btrfs filesystems.
+The :command:`btrfs device` command group is used to manage devices of the btrfs filesystems.

 DEVICE MANAGEMENT
 -----------------